LUH-DBS/Matelda-Raha_exp/README.md

 # EDS - Raha Variants
 This repository contains several variants of Raha.
 Specifically, there are three different label distribution variations.

+To run the precision experiment, please use this repo: https://anonymous.4open.science/r/EDS-Precision-Exp-2656/README.md

 ### Raha - 2LabelsPerCol (2LPC)
 In this version, Raha randomly selects one column at a time and labels two cells from that column.
 This is repeated until the labeling budget is exhausted.